stolostron/rhacm-docs/release_notes/known_issues.md

 ## At logout user kubeadmin gets extra browser tab with blank page

-When you log in as `kubeadmin` with **Log out** option in the drop-down menu, the console returns to the login screen, but a browser tab opens with a `/logout` URL.
+When you are logged in as `kubeadmin` and you click the **Log out** option in the drop-down menu, the console returns to the login screen, but a browser tab opens with a `/logout` URL.
 The page is blank and you can close the tab without impact to your console.